Sowing and Transplanting in October

 • Zucchini, Summer Squash and Cucumbers

-• We start our first crop of these inside the greenhouse and transplant them out in October.
+• We start our first crop of these inside the greenhouse and transplant them out in mid-late October.
 In our late frost prone fields, we plant our first seedlings with protection from wind and frost, ensuring the earliest of harvests.

 • We will successively sow these, starting the next crop when the first flowers, mitigating our risks from frost and disease.
 And ensuring a continuous harvest throughout the warm season.